 Additionally, learning where to find medication disposal programs can also help keep patients and their loved ones safe.
 AWARXE and NABP offer programs to help with all these.

 If you would like more information about preventing abuse, take a look at the How to Get Help web page.

 You can download flyers by AWARXE to give to your patients or members of your community.

-To receive a PowerPoint presentation and talking points about prescription drug misuse and abuse, please contact AWARXE at email@example.com.
+To receive a PowerPoint presentation and talking points, FAQs, or sample newsletter articles about prescription drug misuse and abuse, please contact AWARXE at firstname.lastname@example.org.